sourcemeta/learnjsonschema.com/content/2020-12/applicator/contains.markdown

 can be controlled using the [`minContains`]({{< ref "2020-12/validation/mincontains" >}}) and [`maxContains`]({{< ref "2020-12/validation/maxcontains" >}}) keywords.
-Information about the items that were successfully validated against the given subschema are reported using annotations.
+Information about the items that were successfully validated against the given subschema is reported using annotations.

 {{<common-pitfall>}}Keep in mind that when collecting annotations, the